vergentos/vergentos/src/data/case-study/studio-north-creative-workflow-automation.md

   userImage: '/images/ns-avatar-11.png'
   userRole: 'Creative Director, Studio North'
   reviewText: 'AI has allowed our team to focus on creativity rather than repetitive tasks.
 Project timelines are shorter, and client collaboration has never been smoother.'
+result: Improved project delivery speed by 45% and increased client satisfaction by 30%
 ---

 - **Company**: Studio North